 Why would an investor use options?

-When an investor or trader is buying an options contract, he/she is betting on the stock price to go in his favour (up for call option and down for pit option).
-The price at which one agrees to buy the involved asset via the option is called the “strike price,” and the price paid for having this right is called the “options premium.”
+When an investor or trader is buying an options contract, he/she is betting on the price to go in his favor.
+The price at which one agrees to buy the involved asset via the option is called the ‘Strike price’ and the price paid for having this right is called the ‘Options premium’.

 Benefits of Options Contract

 Here are a few key benefits of Options contracts:

 - As the name would suggest, the Options contract gives the right to option buyer to exercise his contract if he wishes to.
 If the current price doesn’t go in favor of the buyer of the contract he does not have to exercise his right, he stands to lose just the premium.